-While the world’s zombie obsession isn’t as prevalent as it was a few years ago, we’re still staged to see some serious undead action in the future.
-Undead Labs has a third entry in its State of Decay series in the works that will surely pit an eclectic cast of survivors against hordes of wandering undead as they try to rebuild a home in a brutal world.
+While the world’s zombie obsession isn’t as prevalent as it was a few years ago, we’re still set to see some serious undead action in the future.
+Undead Labs has a third entry in its State of Decay series in the works that will surely pit an eclectic cast of survivors against hordes of wandering undead as they try to rebuild in a brutal world.
 Each entry of the series so far has included action-adventure, survival-horror, stealth, role-playing, and strategy elements, blending genres into an interesting civilization-rebuilding, zombie-decapitating experience.

 Our first and only look at State of Decay 3 is the cinematic announcement released by Microsoft in July 2020.
 While there aren’t any plot or gameplay details in the trailer, there’s still a bit to unpack.